Skip to main content

 How Often You Should Replace Insulation in Cold Climates

 Cold climates simply wear insulation down faster.
-Long heating seasons plus moisture plus temperature swings equal insulation that performs worse long before it “looks bad.”
+Long heating seasons, plus moisture, plus temperature swings equal insulation that performs worse long before it "looks bad."
+If your home is 20+ years old and hasn't had an attic inspection, odds are the insulation isn't doing you many favors anymore.

 Key Signs Your Home Needs New Insulation